 What is it?

-Federal Work-Study on your Financial Aid Award means that you can be paid Work-Study funds if you get a job on campus.
-Work-Study is not a grant or a loan, nor is it a guarantee of a job.
-You must apply and interview for a Work-Study job.
+Federal Work-Study on your financial aid award package means that you can be paid Work-Study funds if you get a job on campus.
+Work-Study is NOT a Grant or a Loan, nor is it a guarantee of a job.
+You must actually apply and interview for a Work-Study position.
 The amount you earn is dependent upon the job you obtain and your award amount.
 The main advantage of Work-Study employment is that your Work-Study earnings do not count against you as a financial resource on your FAFSA.

 Do I need to be enrolled in units to earn Work-Study?

-Yes, you must be enrolled at least half-time (6 units for undergrads, four units for grads).
+Yes, you must be enrolled at least half-time amount (6 units for Undergraduate students / 4 units for Graduate students).

 So how do I get a Work-Study job?